What is an RRSP and how does it work?

 Step 4: Using your RRSP money

 You have the option to withdraw money from your RRSP before you retire.
 Generally, we strongly advise against making early RRSP withdrawals because you’ll be hit with severe tax penalties—unless you plan to take advantage of the Home Buyer’s Plan or Lifelong Learner Plan.
 Even then, there may be better ways to get funding.
-Learn more about whether you should take early withdrawals from your RRSP.

 Step 5: Converting your RRSP to a RRIF